power3xz/microfrontend/apps/navigation-requirements.md

 ### Building a routing library can be hard - we don't want to author a new one!

 ### Some amount of custom coding is OK

+# Inflexible Requirements #5

+## We need navigation features for sub-apps in both hosted mode and in isolation

+### Developing for each environment should be easy - a developer should immediately be able to see what path the are visiting